Hip Impingement: What Is It and Can a Chiropractor Help?

 Photo by Lucaxx Freire on Unsplash

 Most people associate chiropractic care with back pain.
-Yet, your chiropractor can help in other ways too.
-Take chiropractic for joint pain.
+Yet, your chiropractor can help in other ways too, like joint pain.

 It might make sense that a chiropractic adjustment to your spine can relieve shoulder pain, but you might not think about it helping your knees or ankles, or even wrists.
 But it’s possible.